-'Robodebt-like program contrary to rights'
+Court rules robodebt-like program contrary to human rights

 The District Court of The Hague ruled in February 2020 that Netherland's System Risk Indication (SyRI) violates the European Convention on Human rights.

 SyRI had been developed to allow government authorities to share information about welfare recipients to curb abuse.
 (It sounds remarkably similar to the Australian government's 'robodebt' program, CLA notes).